greco-project/pvcompare/docs/model_assumptions.rst

 number of 400 identical buildings.
 In order to interpret the simulation results for a single building, the total demand / production can be devided by 400.
 (TODO: is this correct??)

-We assume an urban environment that allows high solar exposure without shading from surrounding buildings or trees.
+In general we assume an urban environment that allows high solar exposure without shading from surrounding buildings or trees.

-The stardard building is constructed with a defined building parameters, such as
+The stardard building is constructed with defined building parameters, such as

 * length south facade
 * length eastwest facade